-Role of the independent assessor and the Faculty Research Committee (FRC)
+Role of the independent assessors and the Faculty Research Committee (FRC)

-An independent assessor, nominated by the FRC, reviews the application, together with the evidence provided, the oral presentation and the supervisors' assessment.
-The independent assessor provides evaluative comments and a recommendation as to the outcome of the application, which is then considered by the appropriate FRC.
-Where the independent assessor highlights concerns or criticisms, these must be addressed with the supervisors and yourself prior to recommendations being forwarded to the FRC.
+The independent assessors, nominated by the FRC, review the application, together with the evidence provided and the oral presentation.
+The independent assessors provide evaluative comments and a recommendation as to the outcome of the application, which is then considered by the appropriate FRC.
+Where the independent assessors highlight concerns or criticisms, these must be addressed with the supervisors and yourself prior to recommendations being forwarded to the FRC.
 The FRC will consider the Progression application and recommend:

 - proceed as proposed

 - proceed subject to changes/amendments being made (may require a change in the research degree sought)

-- be placed 'at risk'.
+- subject to 'proceed with caution' process

+- complete as MPhil

-11.5 The "At Risk" Procedure
+11.5 The "Proceed with Caution" Procedure

 Throughout your time at the University you will be in contact with your Director of Studies and other supervisor(s), as indicated in other sections of this handbook.
 It is their responsibility to ensure that you are making satisfactory progress and are on target to complete within the agreed time frame.
 Sometimes, for a variety of legitimate reasons, a student may make insufficient progress and it becomes obvious that they will be unable to complete.
 In other cases students may find that they have lost their initial enthusiasm and now demonstrate a lack of commitment to the research project, demonstrated for example, by repeated failure to produce agreed outcomes, to attend meetings with their supervisors, to attend compulsory skills /methods modules, training courses and other agreed research events such as seminars.
-Students in these categories will be identified as 'at risk' and their Director of Studies will invoke the 'at risk' procedure.
-(For more information see Appendix 3: The "At Risk" Procedure)
+Students in these categories will be identified as 'Proceed with Caution' and their Director of Studies will invoke the 'Proceed with Caution' procedure.
+(For more information see Appendix 3: The "Proceed with Caution" Procedure)